loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 @mappingMemToType. $#sem[$\_$]^("R")$ is a mapping from a type $A$ to the number of registers needed to store a value $v$ with type $A$.

-We annotate a variable $z^omega$ or $z^known$ in the negative fragment with the kind of the type of the variable.
+We annotate a variable $z^omega$ or $z^known$ in the negative fragment to indicate the kind of the type of the variable.

 A pseudo register is a physical register, or a location on the stack.
 Formally, $rho$ can be seen as a function $rho : Gamma -> "List"("Reg")$.